 B.A., Queen’s University; M.S., Berry College

-Zach Nedbalski is entering his third year at the helm of the Methodist men's lacrosse team, having posted a record of 3-10 in the program's first year of competition after recruting for an entire year.
+Zach Nedbalski is entering his sixth year at the helm of the Methodist men’s lacrosse team, having posted a record of 35-30 in the program’s first four years.

-Nedbalski had spent the previous two years as a graduate assistant coach at Berry College.
-He served as the Defensive Coordinator and Recruiting Coordinator while helping to see the program through its initial two seasons.
+Nedbalski had spent the previous two years as a graduate assistant coach at Berry College, where he earned his M.S. in secondary education.
+He served as the Defensive Coordinator and Recruiting Coordinator during Berry’s initial two seasons.

 Before joining Berry, Nedbalski spent two years as an assistant at Randolph-Macon College.
 He helped lead R-MC to 14 wins and back-to-back appearances in the Old Dominion Athletic Conference postseason tournament in his two seasons there.

-Nedbalski went to R-MC after spending the 2007-2008 season in London, England.
+Nedbalski went to Randolph-Macon after spending the 2007-08 season in London.
 As a Local Development Officer for the English Lacrosse Association, Nedbalski helped develop lacrosse in South London primary and secondary schools.
-He created lesson plans, practice plans, and coached U-16 and men's teams.

-Before heading across the pond, Nedbalski attended Queen's University of Charlotte, N.C., where he earned his Bachelor of Arts degree in History.
-Nedbalski was part of the first men's lacrosse team in school history.
-As a member of the lacrosse team, Nedbalski served as a two-year captain and earned the Coach's Award in 2004 and 2007.
-During his junior season, the Royals snapped Limestone's 64-game conference win streak and went to the conference championship game.
-They were ranked in the USILA Division II Top 10.
+Before heading across the pond, Nedbalski attended Queen’s University of Charlotte, N.C., where he earned his B.A. in history.
+Nedbalski was part of the first men’s lacrosse team at Queen’s.
+Nedbalski served as a two-year captain and earned the Coach’s Award in 2004 and 2007.